 If you find that your resume is long then you may want to consider trimming it down a bit.
-Read this to understand how long your resume should actually be?
+Read this to understand how long your resume should actually be.

 Below are key points to what to remove from your resume if it is too long.

 Hobbies and Personal Details.
-You can remove the hobbies, nationality and even the photo.
+You can remove the hobbies, nationality, and even the photo.
 Many multinationals to do ask for them and in countries like the US or Europe it is considered "discriminatory".

 It is not required to mention "references available on request" or even the names of your references in your resume at this stage.
 You can provide the details during the interview and if asked.

 Remove filler words.
 Words like “a,” “an,” and “the” may seem small, but removing them across the entire document will save you a lot of space.
 You will need to reconstruct the sentence well.
-You can also replace "and" by "&".
+You can also replace "and" with "&".

 Page Space Utilization: Most resume contents tend to have more details towards to center and less on the extreme ends.
 Use the space from left to right as below